You are currently viewing Is Sewing Beautiful Pieces a Lost Art?

 How to Make Vintage Dresses

-I sew a couple of vintage dresses over time (see above photos for some examples).
+I sew a couple of vintage dresses over time (e.g., above photos).
 Here the problem is to get the cuts.
 If you are lucky to find an original one, be aware.
 They are very expensive.
 Thus, it may be worth you time to search for a reprint or ask older family members whether they still have old pattern or even pattern journals or books.
 There are also companies that specialize in selling vintage patterns.
 The cheapest possibility is to take an old piece apart that you found on a flea market or in a thrift-store.
 Then use it as a template for your sewing project.

 If you need to make alterations of the pattern for fit, I can recommend this Ultimate Illustrated Guide to Sewing Clothes by Joi Mahon.